Grin Events Logo

 Our Undivided Selves at Work

-Our team recently discussed Apple TV’s thriller series, “Severence” starring Adam Scott and Patricia Arquette.
+Our team recently discussed Apple TV’s thriller series, “Severance,” starring Adam Scott and Patricia Arquette.
 If you haven’t seen the show, here’s the elevator pitch: “Mark [Adam Scott’s character] leads a team of office workers whose memories have been surgically divided between their work and personal lives; when a mysterious colleague appears outside of work, it begins a journey to discover the truth about their jobs.”

 Here’s the trailer: